 - Pavement Restoration work is underway on 6.5 miles of the Capital City Trail.
-As paving of the trail is completed, sections of trail may appear finished, but the trail is still closed as signage, line striping, shouldering, landscaping and detectable warning panel work are on-going.
+As paving of the trail is completed, sections of trail may appear finished, but the trail is still closed as signage, shouldering, landscaping and detectable warning panel work are on-going.
 It is anticipated work may be completed and the trail will reopen sometime in mid-October, please visit the Capital City Trail Pavement Restoration webpage for updates.

 Located in south-central Wisconsin, Dane County Parks offers a variety of recreational opportunities for the outdoor enthusiast.
 Natural environments are venues for quiet getaways as well as unique locations for your special event.
 Dane County Parks is dedicated to making your experience enjoyable and takes an active role to enhance and preserve the county’s finest natural resources.

 - 26 Recreation Parks, including 7 Dog Parks

 - 6 Historical/Cultural Sites

 - 2 Forests

 - Over 100 miles of Trails - Including Bicycle, Equestrian, and Cross-country Ski Trails

 - 5 Campgrounds and Multiple Adult and Youth Group Camp Sites